joonaspartanen/press-the-button/README.md

 - TODO: CD pipeline (I'm testing this out to learn, but of course the tests should be completed first...)

 - TODO: Create Dockerfiles.

+- TODO: Player names should be validated (check if already in use, length restriction)

+- TODO: Scoreboard should display only a limited number of players.